ananthigok/blockchain-wallet/README.md

 - The output data is retrieved by running the above command
  <kbd>![Derive](Screenshots/derive-output.png)

-- With the privkey from the data retained and using method "priv_key_to_account" the sender Account and recipient address is fetched
+- With the privkey from the data retained and using method "priv_key_to_account" the sender Account is fetched
-- By passing the account, amount and coin details to create and send transaction functions - the transaction is done
+- By passing the sender account, recipient address, amount and coin details to create and send transaction functions - the transaction is done
  <kbd>![Command](Screenshots/code-def-transactions.png)

 ### Bitcoin transaction was done using this [testnet faucet](https://testnet-faucet.mempool.co/).